mk870/React_Crypto_Frontend/README.md

 * Created 9 pages using react-router (homepage, news, crypto-dashboard, crypto exchanges, my-watchlist, login, voice-commands,Crypto-coin-details and signup page)
 * Used Alan-AI sdk for voice recognition and navigation.
 * Used chart js to display each coin's historical price data.
-* Spring boot Cryptomania app was used as the backend of the app.
+* A spring-boot restful app was used as the backend of this app ([CryptoManiaServer](https://github.com/mk870/crypto-mania-api)).
-* Also used a custom built crypto price predictor api to predict future prices.
+* Also used a custom built crypto price predictor api to predict future prices ([Crypto-price-predictor](https://github.com/mk870/Crypto_Deep_Learning_Api)).
 * Finally used styled-components to style the entire application.

 ### **Resources Used**